Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has played eight games, with three wins against the spread.
+- Georgia Southern has three wins against the spread in eight games this season.

-- The Eagles have been underdogs by 19.5 points or more one time this season and have not covered the spread once.

-- Georgia Southern's games this season have hit the over four times in seven opportunities (57.1%).
+- Georgia Southern's games this season have gone over the point total four times in seven opportunities (57.1%).

-- Georgia Southern is 3-0 against the spread and 2-2 overall in games when it scores more than 18.5 points.
+- Georgia Southern is 3-0 against the spread and 2-2 overall when the team notches more than 18.5 points.

 - The Eagles have turned the ball over four more times (9 total) than the Chanticleers have forced a turnover (5) this season.